 I know plenty of trappers that focus primarily on Muskrats, especially the long-line trappers that can rake in a triple digit harvest by the season’s end.
 When I talk to older folks in the “non-trapper” population, most of them say the same thing: “Oh, you’re a trapper?
 I used to trap muskrats as a kid on my way to school”.
 I used to think this was because they were easy to catch, and the price was right, and maybe that thought is partially true.
 However, now that I actually trap for them, I can see that it’s “just a good old time” as well.
 I remember years ago talking with a good friend of mine who now traps the North Country.
 When he said he caught some ‘rats one night, I jokingly asked him how he had the time to “deal with puny muskrats” when there were so much beaver to focus on in this particular swamp.
 I’ll admit I had some “tunnel vision” in my earlier days of trapping, and I’ll also admit I felt stupid when he answered, because it was such a simple concept.
 He said he simply tucked a bunch of 110’s into his coat pocket when he would check his beaver traps, if he found a spot with muskrat sign, or just an area that simply “looked good”, he would pull one out and set it.
 “I have to walk by the damn thing to get my beavers, I might as well set it, I can’t catch anything if it’s sitting in the truck”.

 I never really looked at trapping from that angle before then.
-Trapping for me really originated out of “control work”, and I don’t get many muskrat control calls.
-I was always so focused on critters I knew, like beaver and mink that I never slowed down to think about the other critters that I was passing up.
+Trapping for me really originated out of “control work”, and I don’t get nearly as many muskrat control calls.
+I was always so focused on critters I knew, like beaver and mink that I never slowed down to think about the other critters that I was passing up when the state-set seasons permitted such.

 Muskrats can be trapped just about anywhere you’re trapping for beaver, mink, or other water-based fur bearers.
 Setting under-cut banks with “bottom edge sets” and “pocket sets” produce great results if the ‘rats are there.
 If you can locate runs and trails, in the form of stirred-up silt on the bottom of stream beds you’re in good shape.
 Muskrat “toilets” or areas where they are climbing out of the water to feed are also ideal locations.
 Usually these “toilets” can be some kind of landmark that sticks out of the water – a sandbar, rock, or log.
 Uninhabited beaver lodges also make great areas to spot them.
 Dens are usually made in the sides of banks, or in “huts” which look like a small beaver lodges made with shoots and grass in swamps and bogs.
 Muskrats will also search for places to feed and rest out of the watchful eyes of predators like hawks and owls, so look for areas where banks have overhanging grass or root systems.
 Colony traps work well for high numbers of ‘rats, submerged in a stream run or brook.
 I’ll admit I haven’t experimented with colony traps yet.
 I haven’t found them a necessity like long-line ‘rat trappers do, although trappers I know that use them, rave about the ease and success rates.